 - Avoid reputational damage and enjoy lower insurance costs.

-Over recent years the importance of corporate social responsibility has become more apparent.
+Over recent years, the importance of corporate social responsibility has become more apparent.
 There is an expectation from society that businesses are held accountable for their ethical practices, and so it has never been more important for businesses to ensure that their employees, visitors, and customers are never put in harm’s way during the course of business operations.

 The Importance of Health and Safety Culture

-This can be done in several ways, such as…
+This can be done in several ways, some of which are outlined below.

-1. Spreading awareness of the laws...
+1. Spreading Awareness of the Laws

+The presentation of various Acts throughout the workplace is essential by law.
 However, companies should go further by discussing the workplace's various risks at hand and the process as to how they should be reported.
 By spreading awareness, this will promote best practice and improve the situation of health and safety at work.

-2. Learning from your mistakes...
+2. Learning from Your Mistakes

 Sure, reporting near misses seems easy - but this is only likely to happen if the employees believe that they will not be punished consequently.
-Therefore, it is important for employees to have the balance of knowing that they can report incidents without punishment yet know the importance of being responsible and avoiding reckless and unacceptable behaviour.
+Therefore, it is important for employees to have the balance of knowing that they can report incidents without punishment yet know the importance of being responsible and avoiding reckless and unacceptable behavior.

-4. Ditch the paper...
+4. Ditch the Paper